 - The school records attendance in clock hours and gives appropriate attendance credit for all hours attended.
 The school does not add or deduct attendance hours as a penalty.
 Attendance is calculated using a computerized time clock.
 To ensure proper credit for clock hours, full-time students are required to clock in/out two (2) times a day: when they arrive at school and when they leave at the end of the day.
 Part-time students are required to clock in/out two (2) times a day: when they arrive at school and when they leave at the end of the day.
-Part-time students are required to clock in/out two (2) times a day: when they arrive at school and when they leave at the end of the day.
 If a student fails to clock in or out for their schedule on the student time clock, the student will not receive hours.
-If the student wishes to dispute any hours they feel earned, the student must provide documentation to verify attendance on the missing time form.
-The documentation would include the student sign in sheet, the specialty class attendance role, and/or the guest service summary. - The school is open from 9:00 am 10:00 pm Monday through Thursday and 9:00 am - 5:00 pm on Friday. - All courses require continuous attendance. - The prescribed attendance schedule must be maintained each week.
-Alternate schedules are available to those students who qualify. - Students must be on time, as tardiness inhibits the learning process.
-Students who are late for theory class may not enter the classroom and will not receive theory credit.
-They may "clock in" and will be assigned special projects or assignments pertaining to their course of study.
-Students who are late for a specialty class or a guest artist class may attend the class, but must be accompanied into the classroom by an instructor.
-Students are never excused from mandatory theory class to work in the clinic.
+If the student wishes to dispute any hours they feel earned, the - the student wishes to dispute any hours they feel earned, the student must provide documentation to verify attendance on the missing time form.
+The documentation would include the guest service summary showing guest check in and check out time. - The school is open from 9:30 a.m. to 5:00 p.m. for full time students and 5:30 p.m. to 10:00 p.m. for night students. - 3 All courses require continuous attendance. - The prescribed attendance schedule must be maintained each week.
+Alternate schedules are available to those students who qualify. - 3 day students (Mon-Wed) may not miss Monday, 3 day students (Tues-Thurs) may not miss Thursday, 5 day students (Mon-Fri) may not miss Friday, 5 day students (Tues-Sat) may not miss Saturday, and night students (Mon-Thurs) may not miss Mondays.

-Ouring the contracted enrollment period, applicant student must maintain a 90% attendance average each month in order to complete the program by the contracted end date.
+- During the contracted enrollment period, applicant student must maintain a 90% attendance average each month in order to complete the program by the contracted end date.
 The student is allowed to miss 10% of his or her scheduled hours before having to pay extra instructional charges.
 The student may use the 10% excused absences for vacation, doctor appointments, illness, etc.; however, the student may not be out of school 14 consecutive calendar days or he or she may be terminated.
-If the student must attend additional program hours beyond his or her contracted end date due to not meeting a 90% attendance average or to complete academic graduation requirements, the student will be charged an additional \$11.75 (cosmetology) and \$10.00 (cosmetology instructor) for each hour scheduled to complete after the contracted end date is reached.
+If the student must attend additional program hours beyond his or her contracted end date due to not meeting a 90% attendance average or to complete academic graduation requirements, the student will be charged an additional \$11.75 (cosmetology) and \$10.00 (cosmetology instructor) for each hour scheduled to complete after the contracted end date is reached. - \\Refer to the school enrollment contract for the Enrollment Contract Period definition.